 I’ll be returning here, solo and with my dining group.
 Stay tuned for more La Boca pictures and menu updates!

-Personally I am always on a quest for the green chili stew, a regional soup of potatoes, green chilies, onions, sometimes tomatoes, usually meat (beef and or pork) and vegetables.
+Personally I am always on a quest for the green chile stew, a regional soup of potatoes, green chile, onions, sometimes tomatoes, usually meat (beef and or pork) and vegetables.
 It occasionally comes in a vegetarian version, such as at the Coyote Cafe and Rooftop Cantina, a casual spot associated with the well regarded Coyote Cafe.
 There are endless variations, one per cook I believe!
-The key are the green hatch chilies.
+The key are the green hatch chile.

-Green chili stew has a special place in my heart.
-Years ago–when I was on the road with Whiskey Oscar–I stopped in Old Town Albuquerque where I had my first bowl of green chili stew.
-It was a more of a soup than a chunky stew, with subtle heat from the hatch chili, and oh so nourishing.
+Green chile stew has a special place in my heart.
+Years ago–when I was on the road with Whiskey Oscar–I stopped in Old Town Albuquerque where I had my first bowl of green chile stew.
+It was a more of a soup than a chunky stew, with subtle heat from the hatch chile, and oh so nourishing.
 Since that day, this simple stew is always in my sights.

-The arrival of the hatch chili in New Mexican culinary history may have coincided with the founding of Santa Fe, although the history is a bit cloudy.
+The arrival of the hatch chile in New Mexican culinary history may have coincided with the founding of Santa Fe, although the history is a bit cloudy.
 But what has evolved is a local industry of growing this chili with its unique flavor.
-At the Farmer’s Markets, stands have fresh roasted hatch chilis.
-But for those not local, roasted chilis can be ordered from a variety of sources, including The Hatch Chili Store who will deliver the frozen peppers, roasted, cleaned and even chopped, to your door.
+At the Farmer’s Markets, stands have fresh roasted hatch chile.
+But for those not local, roasted chile can be ordered from a variety of sources, including The Hatch Chili Store who will deliver the frozen peppers, roasted, cleaned and even chopped, to your door.

 Located next to the DeVargas Shopping Center, a somewhat dated run-of-the-mill local shopping center (with great boutiques, a Sprouts market and the usual litany of strip mall shops like CVS), is a pan-Asian restaurant, JinJa Bar and Bistro.